jegqamas/ANES/README.md

 # Introduction

 ANES is A Nintendo Entertainment System / Family Computer (Nes/Famicom) emulator written in C.
-An open source .net freeware, licensed under the GNU GENERAL PUBLIC LICENSE; Version 3, 29 June 2007.
+An open source c freeware, licensed under the GNU GENERAL PUBLIC LICENSE; Version 3, 29 June 2007.

 The main goal of ANES is to be as accurate as possible, as fast as possible and brings the best gaming play experince possible.

 ANES is written in C programming language and uses SDL2 for rendering video and audio and for input handling.
 After tests, ANES can run above 270 FPS in modern pcs with default settings (no commandline config).

+ANES uses hi-resolution timer for fps handling (or frame limiting), this time close to nanoseconds.
+This brings very accurate frame clocking.

 ANES is a pixel accurate emulator, as close as possible to real nes hardware.

 ANES uses video resolution upscaling method allows to render video in full-hd resolution and even above.

 ANES can pass most of (known at development time of current version) nes tests that test nes hardware behaviors, such as cpu 6502 instructions,